ammarhakim/gkyl-doc/source/dev/suggested-templates.rst

   Dependencies: _If any, mention any new configuration changes, libraries, or dependencies added._

+  Automated testing: _Please explain how the feature was tested.
+If no automated tests are included (e.g. unit, regression), explain why._

   ## Example Use

   _Provide some example code of how a user may utilize this new feature in an input file._